 Quiz: The Language of Safety Signs

 Understanding safety signs is vital for us.
-These signs provide an information about a possible danger or hazard.
+These signs provide information about possible danger or hazard.
 In fact, there are 3 main elements in every sign.
 These elements are the shape, color and the image on it.
 In order to understand the language of safety signs, you should understand these 3 factors.

 Safety signs are made using semiotics - the science of how colors, shapes and text affect human brains.
 Each type of signs has a certain color, shape and text to convey a specific meaning and trigger certain reactions.

 There are 4 categories of safety signs.
 Let’s find what these types convey.

 1. Emergency and first-aid signs

 These signs give information about emergency exits, first aid, or rescue capabilities.
 Fire signs also fall into the category of emergency signs.
 In case of fire, these signs provide information about emergency exits.
 Also, fire signs indicate the place of a fire extinguisher.

 2. Mandatory signs

 3. Prohibition signs

 Тhese signs caution us against doing something which might be dangerous in the given circumstances.
 As shown in the third picture, it is prohibited to walk, enter, eat, smoke, take pictures and so on in certain places.

 4. Hazard signs

 You’ve probably noticed that each type of safety signs has a certain shape.
 This makes the sign recognizable without even seeing the pictogram on it.